-Making the decision to implement a new process let alone a new platform or tool is not without significance for any size business.
+Making the decision to implement a new process let alone a new platform or tool is not without significance for any size business — pro tip, you can try a free CRM trial or any of our other products.
 And of course, a new resource like a Work OS’s value will truly shine when it is paired with strong leaders and ambassadors.

 Here are a few common pain points associated with implementing new software—and how a Work OS like monday.com is built to bypass them.

 Traditional, on-premise hardware systems typically require more intensive IT staff maintenance and are more expensive than Work OS platforms.
 Why?
 When it comes to a cloud-based software, you’ll typically save on:

 - Hardware or software license costs: One cost benefit of a Work OS is that you don’t have to make substantial upfront hardware investments, and therefore usually pay a smaller recurring fee, according to Executech.
 Also in contrast to traditional systems which require purchasing service licenses upfront, a Work OS monthly or annual subscription fee usually includes a portion of the license fees.
 You also won’t need to cover expenses to replace and maintain old or broken hardware.
 By saving money in these areas, a mid-market business can invest further in other areas such as hiring or scaling.

 Frequent update requirements